 Chinese mainland reports 40 new local COVID-19 cases

-Of the new local infections, 30 were reported in Guangxi and the rest reported in Liaoning, the commission said in its daily report.
+Of the new local infections, 29 were reported in Liaoning, eight in Jiangsu, two in Guangdong, and one in Guangxi, the commission said in its daily report.

-One suspected case arriving from outside the mainland was reported in Shanghai.
+Two new suspected cases arriving from outside the mainland were reported in Shanghai.
 No deaths from COVID-19 were reported on the day, it added.

 Download BOL News App for latest news